momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

         * Insert method that creates a bitcoin, then requires a transaction, and then saves it within the transaction, which then commits if it was the one to start it.
         */
         public Bitcoin insert(Timestamp time, double usd) {

-            // This ""very very expensive"" creation need not to be inside the transaction.
-            Bitcoin entity = new Bitcoin()
+            // This ''very very expensive'' creation need not to be inside the transaction Bitcoin entity = new Bitcoin()
                 .setId(UUID.randomUUID())
                 .setTime(time)